 First, many people often confuse the differences between the D7 visa and D8 visa, as well as the eligibility criteria for the D7 visa.
 Please check the link below for more information on the eligibility criteria for the D7 visa

-However, in the case of D7 visas, when a foreign company initially establishes a branch office in Korea and sends dispatched personnel (specialized professionals) to the branch office, a business plan submission is required for the first confirmation of visa issuance.
-In this case, the operating funds stated in the business plan must be introduced.
+For the D7 visa, when a branch office is first established in Korea and personnel (specialized workers) are dispatched to the branch office, a business plan must be submitted, and the necessary operating funds must be introduced.

 D7 Visa Extension Required Documents